2024 Los Angeles Film Critics Association Awards

-The 50th Los Angeles Film Critics Association Awards, given by the Los Angeles Film Critics Association (LAFCA), honoured the best in film for 2024.
-The awards were announced on December 8, 2023.
-Anora received the most awards with three wins, including Best Film, Best Lead Performance and Best Supporting Performance.
+The 50th Los Angeles Film Critics Association Awards, presented by the Los Angeles Film Critics Association (LAFCA), honoured the best in film for 2024.
+Winners were announced on December 8, 2024.
+Anora received the most awards with three wins: Best Film, Best Lead Performance (Mikey Madison), and Best Supporting Performance (Yura Borisov).
+Marianne Jean-Baptiste (for Hard Truths) became the first Black woman in LAFCA's history to win in the lead performance category (or when they were awarding it under the name Best Actress).

-The winners are to be honored at the association's annual banquet, in the Los Angeles Millennium Hotels & Resorts on January 11, 2025.
-On October 23, 2024, it was revealed that John Carpenter was to be lauded with LAFCA's Career Achievement Award.
+Originally scheduled to be held on January 11, 2025, the association's annual banquet where the winners are honored in the Biltmore Hotel, was canceled due to the series of wildfires in Southern California.